pjover/hobbit/README.md

 - A Mongo express database UI at port 8081.
 The UI is at http://localhost:8081
 - Hobbit application at port 8080.The Swagger UI is at http://localhost:8080/swagger-ui.html

-### Local app on Docker
+### Local app on IntelliJ

-Also you can run as standard java application, and will connect to a running MongoDB on localhost:27017
+You can run as standard java application, and will connect to a running MongoDB on localhost:27017

 Set up a SpringBoot running configuration inside IntelliJ: